 A group of parents got onto the field and started chasing the referee.
 The ref escaped without harm, thankfully, but then the group started fighting and throwing punches at each other.

-You have to see the video from Q13 News to believe it.
+You have to see the video from Q13 News and KIRO 7 to believe it.

 According to the referee, who chose not to release his face or name, it all started in the third quarter of a regular Saturday game.
 He was going over a call with the head coaches, then the parents surrounded him on the field.

 Mind you, this was a middle school football game.
 This should have been a game celebrating touchdowns and giving high-fives to the football players.
 Instead, it turned into absolute chaos.